pablo-sg-pacheco/wp-marvelous-debug/readme.txt

 This plugin allows viewing the log file (debug.log) on the Dashboard and editing the debugging constants from `wp-config.php`.
 It also provides other debugging oriented features.

-The log file is loaded on the Dashboard using the `/SplFileObject class`, optimized for memory usage, and it will use a pagination to load only some lines from it.
+The log file is loaded on the Dashboard **(Tools > Log File)** using the [/SplFileObject](https://www.php.net/manual/pt_BR/class.splfileobject.php) class, optimized for memory usage, and it will use a pagination in order to load only some lines from it.

 The plugin will try to enable `WP_DEBUG` and `WP_DEBUG_LOG` to true and disable `WP_DEBUG_DISPLAY` on its first run and will try to do the opposite when it's deactivated.
 You can change this behaviour if you want in the settings.

-= WP Config Constants =
+== WP Config Constants ==
-The `wp-config.php` constants that can be edited from the Dashboard are:
+The `wp-config.php` is being edited using [wp-cli/wp-config-transformer](https://github.com/wp-cli/wp-config-transformer) library, and these are the edited constants:

 * `WP_DEBUG`
 * `WP_DEBUG_LOG`